 The Department is also responsible for forensic anthropological investigations of unidentified human bodies and photos/videos taken of perpetrators, suspects and victims.

-Beyond the expert work the employees of the Department take part in different scientific projects, aiming the development of technology of forensic genetics.
+Beyond the expert work, the employees of the Department take part in different scientific projects, aiming the development of technology of forensic genetics and anthropology.

 - LCN nuclear and mitochondrial DNA analysis